bnjmnhndrsn/asteroids/README.md

-Emojis destroying other emojis with rainbows.
-Built with HTML canvas and JS.
+You are the Emoji Avenger, banishing the forces of unhappiness from the sky with your rainbow tail!
+Built with HTML Canvas and JS.
 [Here's the version so far.](http://rawgit.com/bnjmnhndrsn/emoji_avenger/master/index.html)